recordrig/for-the-record/README.md

 A push to any branch will deploy a preview to a unique URL through Vercel integration with GitHub.

-The creation of a pull request targeting `master` will trigger a Quality Assurance GitHub workflow (see `./.github/qa.yml`) via GitHub Actions which runs our automated tests.
+The creation of a pull request targeting `master` will trigger a Quality Assurance GitHub workflow (see `./.github/workflows/qa.yml`) via GitHub Actions which runs our automated tests.
+Note that visual diffing with Percy does NOT throw errors in the CI logs and will NOT prevent a branch from being merged.
+Visual changes can be reviewed by a human in Percy's dashboard.
+Comment in the PR on GitHub and link/upload screenshots from Percy to collaborate on visual issues.

-Any change to the `master` branch will auto-deploy to http://recordrig.com.
+Any change to the `master` branch will auto-deploy to https://recordrig.com.